© Crown copyright 2015

 There will be significant new opportunities for UK companies in:

 - the supply chain

-5.4 Defence and security
+5.4 Defence and security sector in Kuwait

 Kuwait has some significant opportunities in the defence and security sectors over the medium to long term.
 Healthcare, oil, infrastructure and transport projects will also all have security elements.